-I was explaining Free Grace theology to a Calvinist when, to my surprise, he claimed that I really believed in salvation by works!
+I was explaining Free Grace theology to a Calvinist when he said that I really believed in salvation by works!
 That’s not something I’ve ever been accused of before, so I was curious why he thought that.
 During our conversation, it became clear to me that he was making three big assumptions that are worth investigating.
 They are:

 - First, grace means that God determines everything.